VladimirGrebenev/VladimirGrebenev/README.md

   <a href="https://www.veneberg81.ru/"><img src="https://www.veneberg81.ru/img/logo_veneberg81.png" width="150"/><a/>
 </div>

-<p>Hi.
+<p>Hello, world.
 My name is Vladimir Grebenev and I am fullstack python developer.
-My nickname Veneberg81 - This is an anagram of my last name and year of birth.</p>
+My nickname Veneberg81 - this is an anagram of my last name and year of birth.</p>

 ### Socials: